cgarrovillo/DineIn/README.md

 Me and my friends are tired of wanting to try out a new food spot and later finding out they don't post the prices of food on their online menu.
 Good business strategy--hurts people like us
 Yelp/Google reviews prices are either years old or too much to sort through

+I chose to do this project as it would give me experience to tackle more complex problems and applications that I want to do.

 ### Skills learned/Experience gained
 - ReactJS
   - Controlled & Uncontrolled Components (forms with their own internal state)